-C:\novell\remoteloader\Version\IDMPowerShellService.exe, where Version is either the 32-bit folder or the 64-bit folder.

-- 5 To start the service, go to the Settings view and click Control Panel. - 6 Click System and Security > Administrative Tools > Services.

-7 Right-click the service IDM_PowerShell_Service and select Start.

-If you run the Identity Manager PowerShell service as a local system, ensure that the server where it runs is a member of Organizational Management.
-If you run the service as a user, NetlQ recommends that the user is a member of Recipient Management and View-Only Organization Management.
+- C:\novell\remoteloader\Version\IDMPowerShellService.exe, where Version is either the 32-bit folder or the 64-bit folder. - 4 To start the service, go to the Settings view and click Control Panel. - 5 Click System and Security > Administrative Tools > Services. - 6 Right-click the service IDM PowerShell Service and select Start. - 7 Run the IDM PowerShell service as a user and ensure that the user is a member of Recipient Management and View-Only Organization Management.